fcolon2134/hw4repo/README.md

 ###  Faith Colon
 ## Overview

-Purpose of tool **"To choose Electric Propulsion thruster configuration that maximizes payload for given mission**
+Purpose of tool **"To choose Electric Propulsion thruster configuration that maximizes payload for given mission requirements"**

 It analyzes:
 - Structural mass ratio (α) in kg/W